 We all know that many small businesses fail in the early stages and this is often down to a lack of planning.
 It is easy to get carried away with the excitement of owning your own business and not plan the essentials properly, but good planning is far more likely to result in a successful business so try and curb your enthusiasm to do all the things that interest you and make sure you have the business basics covered.
 David Mercer over at SMEPals.com has written a genuinely fantastic series of beginners’ guides to small business that will help you get off to the right start.

-You may decide to start small and initially run the business from your home; this can work well if you have the space and good access to facilities and broadband but if it encroaches on your family life and you find yourself looking for a new home just to accommodate the business then, clearly, there could be better options.
+You may decide to start small and initially run the business from your home; this can work well if you have the space and good access to facilities and broadband but if it encroaches on your family life and you find yourself thinking about moving house just to accommodate the business then, clearly, there could be better options.

 Remember that being a business owner brings with it additional responsibility in the form of legal, health & safety and financial obligations.
 Expect to work hard in the early years – maybe harder than you ever have before.

 Think about what you personally hope to achieve from the business; of course, financial reward will be up there at the top of the list but what about the other perks of being your own boss such as deciding where to work and what hours you will work and choosing who to do business with.
 All of your objectives should be written down so that you don’t lose sight of your original aims.
 Of course, you may not achieve these aims immediately but, at least, they will be a stated goal for a year, 5 years or 10 years down the line.